Skip to main content

 Infinex Patron:

-• Patronage refers to the support, both financial and otherwise, that someone provides to a person or group.
+• Patronage refers to the support that someone provides to a person or group.

 • These Patrons hold significant influence within the protocol.
 Through their Patron NFTs, they are granted voting power on Infinex’s governance, including XIPs, IRs, and future council elections.
 Beyond voting, Patrons help shape the broader direction and priorities of the protocol, ensuring that the community's voice guides its evolution.